 And while I believe, according to scripture, we are to pay back our debts, if they are forgiven by the lender then we are off the hook.

-But if you know anyone who works in a public service job, nurses, law enforcement officers, teachers, military, or any of the others listed below, definitely share this with them.
+Oh and if you know anyone who works in a public service job, nurses, law enforcement officers, teachers, military, or any of the others listed below, definitely share this with them – they will thank you for sure!

 1. Public Service Loan Forgiveness (PSLF)